tonyjurg/Create-TF-entropy-features/docs/entropy_feature.md

 ```

-That’s a relatively low entropy, meaning the morphological form “λόγος” is strongly predictive of being a subject.
+That’s a relatively low entropy, meaning the morphological form “λόγος” is strongly predictive of being part of a subject phrase.

 It is important to realize that each words entropy is measured against the whole of the N1904-TF corpus (which is 'hidden' in the $P(f|m)$ of the formal definition).
 It is likely that the values for entropy of the same morp are different when considered within another corpus.